 The acid stain application is a different process than painting with a roller.
 The concrete staining does not show the results you may be expecting when it is first applied because the stain deepens as it sits on the surface of the concrete.
 It is important to realize this to achieve the desired depth of color.
 Also, although more coats of stain can be applied to the surface, the concrete will absorb the majority of the stain with the first pass.

 Surface preparation is another very important step that can make the difference in a quality job or a poor one.
 If you have an old concrete floor that you want to stain, you might want to ask the advice of a professional installer or contractor prior to using acid stain to determine if the concrete will accept the stain sufficiently.
 There are pros and cons that must be considered.
 You can also choose ways to have your interior flooring designed with the help of our color chart.

-Using acid stain is a great way to revitalize old concrete and give an area a new decorative look.
+Using an acid stain is a great way to revitalize old concrete and give an area a new decorative look.
 Another appealing feature of acid stain is its affordability.
 You can revive an old surface without spending a lot of money.
 The result is larger than how much you spend on the overlay.

 It’s no wonder that staining concrete is so popular.
 It is an economical way to take plain old concrete and transform it into an appealing decorative surface.
 It can be used on top of an existing stamped concrete and other surfaces.
-Many different looks that can be achieved with acid stain, and it can be used on pool decks, walkways, patios, walls, floors, and more.
+Many different looks can be achieved with an acid stain, and it can be used on pool decks, walkways, patios, walls, floors, and more.

 Call (407) 423-3342 Now And Be One Step Near Your Dream Floor!